makrai/notes/wu2404-ReFT-repr-finetun.md

 ### Prompt-based methods

-* add randomly-initialised soft tokens to the input (usually as a prefix) and train their embeddings while keeping the LM weights frozen [Li and Liang, 2021].
-These methods are
+* add randomly-initialised soft tokens to the input (usually as a prefix) and train their embeddings while keeping the LM weights frozen [Li and Liang, 2021]
-* often far from optimal compared to other PEFTs, and come at the cost of
+* often far from optimal compared to other PEFTs
 * significant inference overhead
 * A variant of this method where hidden-layer activations are also tuned was introduced as a baseline in Hu+ [2022], with better performance

 ## Representation editing

-* activation steering and representation engineering shows that
+* activation steering and representation engineering
+* methods
   * adding fixed or task-specific steering vectors [Subramani+ 2022, Turner+ 2023, Zou+ 2023, Liu+ 2024b, Vogel, 2024, Li+ 2024] or applying
   * concept erasure [Ravfogel+ 2022, Belrose+ 2023, Avitan+ 2024, Singh+ 2024]
-    to the residual stream can
+    to the residual stream
-    enable a degree of control over pretrained LM generations without the need for resource-intensive finetuning [Wu+ 2024a].
-The
+* can enable a degree of control over pretrained LM generations without the need for resource-intensive finetuning [Wu+ 2024a]
 * ie representations induced by pretrained LMs carry rich semantic structure

-## Interventional interpretability.
-Much recent work has used
+## Interventional interpretability, much recent work has used

 * interventions on model-internal states to test hypotheses about how LMs implement various behaviours
 * interventions on linear subspaces of representations
   * human-interpretable concepts are encoded linearly [Smolensky, 1986, Rumelhart+ 1986, McClelland+ 1986]
     * Paul Smolensky.
 Neural and conceptual interpretation of Parallel Distributed Processing (PDP) models
       In PDP: Explorations in the Microstructure of Cognition, volume 2: 1986
     * David E. Rumelhart, James L. McClelland, and PDP Research Group Parallel Distributed Processing: Explorations in the Microstructure of